-By Mary Kay Holloway, RDN LDN, Dietitian at the Community Cancer Center
+By Mary Kay Holloway, RDN, LDN, Dietitian at the Community Cancer Center

 The Community Cancer Center offers a variety of supportive and educational groups and programs, free of charge, to help patients and families cope with cancer and its effects.
-For more information go to our website at www.cancercenter.org.
+For more information go to their website at www.cancercenter.org.